containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-linux.md

 On Linux, Podman usually runs natively on the host.
 Podman might also run in a virtual machine.
+Podman Desktop does only connect to the native rootless podman connection.

-Podman Desktop manages Podman machines in virtual machines, and does not handle native Podman installation configuration files.
+Podman Desktop does not manage podman native configuration or podman machine (create, configure, start, stop, delete).